videolan/x265/doc/reST/api.rst

-	helps future-proof your code in many ways, but the x265 API is versioned in such a way that we prevent linkage against a build of x265 that does not match the version of the header you are compiling against.
+	helps future-proof your code in many ways, but the x265 API is versioned in such a way that we prevent linkage against a build of x265 that does not match the version of the header you are compiling against (unless you use x265_api_query() to acquire the library's interfaces).
 This is function of the X265_BUILD macro.

 **x265_encoder_parameters()** may be used to get a copy of the param structure from the encoder after it has been opened, in order to see the